FTC Disclosure: This article was sponsored by USAA. Although this post is sponsored, all opinions are my own.

 Where to Buy a Military Life Insurance Policy

 There are hundreds of life insurance providers in the US.
 We can’t list them all.
 But we can give you the necessary tools to make an informed decision.
 We will start with the military and veterans group life insurance programs backed by the government, SGLI and VGLI, then give you some general tips that will allow you to compare other life insurance policies so you can make an informed decision based on your needs.

 Servicemembers’ Group Life Insurance (SGLI)

-The Servicemembers’ Group Life Insurance (SGLI) is a low cost group life insurance program for military servicemembers.
+The Servicemembers’ Group Life Insurance (SGLI) is a low-cost group life insurance program for military servicemembers.
 This includes active duty, Guard, Reserves, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration, and Public Health Service.
-SGLI coverage is also available to cadets and midshipmen of the four service academics, and members of the Reserve officer Training Corps.
+SGLI coverage is also available to cadets and midshipmen of the four service academies, and members of the Reserve Officer Training Corps.

 - Low Cost – ($3.50 per $50,000, or up to $400,000 coverage for $28 per month).
 See SGLI Rates.